sjain882/App-SingleInstanceTrayGuide-Win/.github/README.md

 As someone who administers the system of a forgetful novice user, I constantly seek ways to minimise any required knowledge.

 One of the ways I manifest this is by making the Start menu their first port of call for any task.
-I even stuck a label under it re-iterating this, as it means less GUIs must be learnt.
+I even stuck a label under it re-iterating this, as it means less GUIs have to be be learnt.

-The simple tile layout of Windows 10's Start menu perfectly matches this concept.
+This concept perfectly matches the simple tile layout of Windows 10's Start menu.

 Some programs, however, do not offer the ability to re-use existing background instances when their executables are launched.